 The fact that Goldberg Jero will work on the film as a producer is a guarantee that he will contribute to the character design with his talents and knowledge, so audiences should definitely not expect a boring antagonist.
 The producer will bring his own unique approach to Woland, both from a visual and directorial outlook, raising audience’s excitement for the film’s future release.

 Sergei Shilovsky had this to say: “My grandmother Elena Sergeevna was Bulgakov’s wife for eight years, until the death of the writer in 1940.
 Because of her love for Bulgakov, Elena Sergeevna divorced my grandfather, who was a high-ranking and well-off person.
 He was the general of the Red Army.
 If you remember, Margarita escaped her husband who was a big Soviet official.
 There is rich history in my family after this happened.
 The children of this divorce were divided.
 The elder son of this couple, my uncle, stayed with his father who would later marry Alexei Tolstoy’s daughter.
 My father went on to live with Elena Sergeevna and Bulgakov.
-This is how I became the owner of the rights to his works.
-My niece and I are the heirs to this collection.”
+This is how I became the owner of the rights to his works.”

 Sign up to hear from us about upcoming releases and special events.